 In 2011 his production "Our Republic's Birth" created a sensation when it was displayed at the 61st Republic Day of India celebration for the Consulate General of India at the historic Palace of Fine Arts, San Francisco.
 The show was attended by 400 international dignitaries including the Mayor of San Francisco, CA.

-Sorcar's latest production (2012) is the revolutionary "Swamiji", an 1.5 hour laser show on Swami Vivekananda that stormed the world.
+In 2012 Sorcar's production "Swamiji", an 1.5 hour laser show on Swami Vivekananda stormed the world.
 The premier of this unique show took place on October 10, 2012, at the Grand Theater of the Science City, Kolkata, the largest science center in the Indian subcontinent under National Council of Science Museums, Ministry of Culture, Government of India.
 The show was inaugurated by Ms. Kumari Selja, then the Honorable Minister for Culture, Housing & Urban Poverty Alleviation, Government of India.
 To date, it has been displayed in over 40 cities in India and the USA, receiving rave reviews from the press, media and Ramakrishna Missions, in addition to a national telecast in India.

 Sorcar’s art and animation have been the subject of numerous articles, academic research papers, and books.
 For his simultaneous contribution to art and science, he was acclaimed as "the Renaissance Man of our time" in the book "Voices of Colorado: Perspectives of Asian Americans" by Nestor Mercado, Elnora Minoza-Mercado, and Alok Sarwal.
 In 2009, he was the subject of the book "World of Manick Sorcar: Where Art Becomes Magic" by Roma Sur, and in 2010, he was the subject of another book "East Meets West: The Animation of Manick Sorcar," by Wendy Luna.
 In the Foreword of the latter book , John W. Hickenlooper, the then Mayor of Denver - now the honorable Governor of Colorado, wrote "…This book is indeed a treasure in the multicultural wealth of our great nation.
 It is a tribute to Manick Sorcar, whose animation for the last two decades has both entertained and educated us about India, her culture, her people - all together, a true cultural bridge between East and West, which has made Denver, the United States and India proud."